kristopolous/qr-project/readme.md

-### artistic, collectivist anarchy and a reclamation of public space, public culture, and public use to be outside of markets, capital, and profit seeking.
+### Artistic, collectivist anarchy.
+A reclamation of public space, culture, and use as outside of markets, capital, and profit seeking.
+#### Silent, quiet, polite, gentle revolutionary acts for a better tomorrow.

 <a href="http://poetryprojectla.org">poetryprojectla.org</a>.

 2x3 sticker sheets getting programmatically created from a variety of inputs and generated as PDFs for download.

-Silent, quiet, polite and gentle revolutionary acts for a better tomorrow.